Don't Play Favorites: Minority Guidance for Diffusion Models: Abstract

 \section{Abstract}

 We explore the problem of generating minority samples using diffusion models.
 The minority samples are instances that lie on low-density regions of a data manifold.
-Generating sufficient numbers of such minority instances is important, since they often contain some unique attributes of the data.
-However, the conventional generation process of the diffusion models mostly yields majority samples (that lie on high-density regions of the manifold) due to their high likelihoods, making themselves highly ineffective and time-consuming for the task.
+Generating a sufficient number of such minority instances is important, since they often contain some unique attributes of the data.
+However, the conventional generation process of the diffusion models mostly yields majority samples (that lie on high-density regions of the manifold) due to their high likelihoods, making themselves ineffective and time-consuming for the minority generating task.
 In this work, we present a novel framework that can make the generation process of the diffusion models focus on the minority samples.
-We first provide a new insight on the majority-focused nature of the diffusion models: they denoise in favor of the majority samples.
+We first highlight that Tweedie's denoising formula yields favorable results for majority samples.
 The observation motivates us to introduce a metric that describes the uniqueness of a given sample.
 To address the inherent preference of the diffusion models w.r.t. the majority samples, we further develop \emph{minority guidance}, a sampling technique that can guide the generation process toward regions with desired likelihood levels.
-Experiments on benchmark real datasets demonstrate that our minority guidance can greatly improve the capability of generating the low-likelihood minority samples over existing generative frameworks including the standard diffusion sampler.
+Experiments on benchmark real datasets demonstrate that our minority guidance can greatly improve the capability of generating high-quality minority samples over existing generative samplers.
+We showcase that the performance benefit of our framework persists even in demanding real-world scenarios such as medical imaging, further underscoring the practical significance of our work.
+Code is available at \url{https://github.com/soobin-um/minority-guidance}.